bitsofcotton/p2/README.md

 2024/06/14 fix cr.py l command, add cr.py 0, - command.
 2024/06/15 add progression and readme.
 2024/06/16 add progression \<0 argv.
-2024/06/17 add readme, something goes well with some of the PRNGs with static, absent repository with this.
+2024/06/17 add readme, something goes well with some of the PRNGs with static, absent repository with this. also fix progression.